ZeroDown, valued at $150M, plans to take on Zillow – TechCrunch

-Days out of Y Combinator, venture capitalists valued ZeroDown, a financial and real estate technology startup, at $150 million.
-The company had the perfect match of experienced founders and eye-popping ambitions to carve a new path to home ownership.
+Days out of Y Combinator, venture capitalists valued ZeroDown, a financial and real estate technology startup, at $150 million, the company has confirmed.
+The startup had the perfect match of experienced founders and eye-popping ambitions to carve a new path to home ownership.

 “I think we will be known as a company that makes it easier to buy a home in every single aspect,” ZeroDown co-founder and chief executive officer Abhijeet Dwivedi tells TechCrunch.